michael-d-huynh/CPS-ABS----Labor-Force-Exposure-to-AI/README.md

 ### Theme 3 — Entry-level wages: Does AI accelerate early-career earnings?

 The experience-wage curve assumes earnings rise gradually with tenure.
-AI exposure may compress or extend this curve for young workers — a question with direct implications for workforce development and education policy.
+AI exposure may compress or extend this curve for young workers, a question with direct implications for workforce development and education policy.

 1. Do entry-level workers (age ≤30) in AI-exposed occupations in NAICS 54